Peter Hauser (American football)

-Early years
+Early life

 Records are in dispute as to Hauser's year of birth.
 Hauser's World War I draft registration card stated that he was born on June 10, 1887, at Fort Reno, a U.S. Army outpost on the old Cheyenne-Arapaho reservation in Indian Territory, in what later became central Oklahoma.
 The 1900 Census, on the other hand, recorded his date of birth as being in June 1885.
 A third birth year, 1884, is suggested by Hauser's entry at the American Indian Athletic Hall of Fame.

 Between 1892 and 1894, U.S. Indian census rolls list Hauser living with his mother (Anna Hauser), and older brother (Emil Hauser) and two younger sisters (Louisa and Anna Hauser) in the Oklahoma territory.
 Peter and Emil were listed as students at the Halstead School.

 By 1896, Hauser's mother had remarried, and the family was living with the mother's new husband, Waldo Reed.

 By 1900, Hauser and brother, Emil, were no longer with their mother or sisters and were listed as orphans at the Mennonite Orphan & Aid Society in Lakin Township, Harvey County, Kansas.
 They were listed as having had a German father and an Indian mother.
 Hauser's entry at the American Indian Athletic Hall of Fame describes him as Cheyenne.